 Undergraduate Research: Stony Brook University

-Honors thesis
+Senior thesis

 I became particularly interested in the optical pumping experiment of my senior laboratory class.
 The experiment became the focus of my honors thesis as I continued working on the project after we had moved on to the next experiment in class.